jubcohen/Blue-Side/README.md

 expo start
 ```

-and scanning the resulting QR code with your system camera or QR code reader; or pressing the "a" or "i" keys (to open the app in your Android or iPhone emulator or simulator respectively).
+and scanning the resulting QR code with your system camera or QR code reader; or, if you are using an emulator or simulator, pressing the "a" or "i" keys (to open the app in your Android or iPhone emulator or simulator respectively).

 ### Contact